majkus1/majkus1/README.md

-<h1>Hi there 👋 I'm Michał and I'm ready to cooperate
+<h1>Hi 👋 I'm Michał and I'm ready to cooperate